projectsesame/sesame/site/content/docs/v1.5.0/httpproxy.md

           port: 80
 ```

-In this example, the permission for Contour to reference the Secret `example-com-wildcard` in the `admin` namespace has been delegated to HTTPProxy objects in the `example-com` namespace.
+In this example, the permission for Sesame to reference the Secret `example-com-wildcard` in the `admin` namespace has been delegated to HTTPProxy objects in the `example-com` namespace.
-Also, the permission for Contour to reference the Secret `another-com-wildcard` from all namespaces has been delegated to all HTTPProxy objects in the cluster.
+Also, the permission for Sesame to reference the Secret `another-com-wildcard` from all namespaces has been delegated to all HTTPProxy objects in the cluster.

 ### Conditions